 In case you missed "5," that film ended with a mysterious, trench-coated "Man in Black" blasting his way into the Haddonfield police station and helping Myers escape from custody.
 When Curse picks up the story six years after that massacre, there has been no trace of Myers or his niece Jamie Lloyd.
 The opening credits of Curse take place during some sort of Temple of Doom ritual where the now-grown Jamie, surrounded by a circle of black-cloaked Druids, gives birth to a child.

 Jamie's kid is apparently next on the Druids' sacrificial calendar, so she attempts to escape.
 Naturally, she pays dearly for this at the hands of her good ol' Uncle Mikey.
 However, the baby is safe, because Jamie stashed him away in a bus station bathroom (!) prior to her untimely demise.

-(By the way, the adult Tommy Doyle is played by a young Paul Rudd, later of Anchorman and Ant-Man fame, making his film debut here.
-Betcha he wishes he could leave this one off his resume nowadays, but hey, everybody's gotta start someplace!)
+Fun fact: the adult Tommy Doyle is played by a young Paul Rudd, later of Anchorman and Ant-Man fame, making his film debut here.
+I'm sure he wishes he could leave this one off his resume, but everybody's gotta start someplace!